JackLawhorn/Heavens-Above-Gardens-Below/Posts/Red Court.md

 Despite its meek manifestation within the [[Prime Material Sphere]], the Red Court has been able to leverage the immense [[albedo]] siphoned from the [[Hexecraft pacts]] it has forced upon its victims to generate an extra-physical [[Standard Elven Cosmology|Sphere]] of its own.
 Or perhaps the Sphere predates its hexecraft, some pocket between reality saturated with and ultimately colonized by the idea of the primordial Hunger itself.

-Both its soldiers and its victims – who in truth are one and the same – are connected to this sphere via the Red Court's powerful [[psionic]] abilities.
+Both its soldiers and its victims – who in truth are one and the same – are connected to this sphere via the Red Court's powerful [[Psionics|psionic]] abilities.
 This connection links those infected by its Hunger over long distances, and allows the [[Umbral Aspects|Umbral Aspect]] to relay specific communications, commands, and objectives.

 No human eyes have bore witness to this accursed place without succumbing to its corruptive influence and becoming one of its soldiers, save for the [[Red King]] who was once called [[Fall of House Lightbringer|Lord Lightbringer]].